isabella232/media-analytics.en-1/help/sdk-implement/opt-out-privacy.md

 You can control whether tracking activity is allowed on a specific device:

 * **Mobile Apps -** The VA library respects the `AdobeMobile` library’s privacy and opt-out settings.
 To opt-out of tracking, you need to use the `AdobeMobile` library.
 For more information on the `AdobeMobile` library’s opt-out and privacy settings, see [Opt-Out and Privacy Settings](https://docs.adobe.com/content/help/en/mobile-services/android/gdpr-privacy-android/privacy.html).
 * **JavaScript/Browser Apps -** The VA library respects the `VisitorAPI` privacy and opt­out settings.
 To opt­out of tracking, you need to opt out from the Visitor API service.
-For further information on opt­out and privacy, see [Experience Cloud ID Service](https://marketing.adobe.com/resources/help/en_US/mcvid/).
+For further information on opt­out and privacy, see [Adobe Experience Platform Identity Service.](https://marketing.adobe.com/resources/help/en_US/mcvid/).
 * **OTT Apps (Chromecast, Roku) -** The OTT SDKs provide General Data Protection Regulation (GDPR)-ready APIs that allow you to set `opt` status flags for data collection and transmission, and to retrieve locally stored identities.

   >[!NOTE]